Garden of Eden: Literature

 For many medieval writers, the image of the Garden of Eden also creates a location for human love and sexuality, often associated with the classic and medieval trope of the locus amoenus.

 In the Divine Comedy, Dante Alighieri places the Garden at the top of Mt.
 Purgatory.
 Dante, the pilgrim, emerges into the Garden of Eden in Canto 28 of Purgatorio.
 Here he is told that God gave the Garden of Eden to man "in earnest, or as a pledge of eternal life," but man was only able to dwell there for a short time because he soon fell from grace.
 In the poem, the Garden of Eden is both human and divine: while it is located on earth at the top of Mt.
 Purgatory, it also serves as the gateway to the heavens.

-Much of Milton's Paradise Lost occurs in the Garden of Eden.
+Much of John Milton's Paradise Lost occurs in the Garden of Eden.
+Milton first introduces the Garden of Eden in Book 4 when Satan makes his first approach.
+His description starts with the garden’s position and exterior.
+He illustrates the garden as being positioned on top of a “steep wilderness” with impassable walls of vegetation.
+(4.133-137).
+Likening the garden’s enclosure to “a woodie theatre,” Milton depicts this wall as having rows of trees surpassing one another in height.
+(4.137-142).
+It extends even higher with trees adorned with an abundance of different fruits (4.147-148).
+Above all the other trees, Milton places the Tree of life at the highest point of Eden (4.194-195).
+Next to it stands the Tree of Knowledge (4.220-222).